rpairo/exoplanets/README.md

 ```

 ## Methodology
 ### Initial Approach
-Initially, the easier first idea would be iterating over the dataset separately for each goal:
+The initial implementation involved separate iterations over the dataset for each goal:
-1. Identify orphan planets (those with `typeFlag == 3`).
+1.	**Identify Orphan Planets**: Loop through the dataset to find planets with typeFlag == 3.
-2. Find the planet orbiting the hottest star (the one with highest `hostStarTempK`).
+2.	**Find the Hottest Star’s Planet**: Iterate to find the exoplanet with the highest hostStarTempK.
-3. Generate a timeline of exoplanet discoveries grouped by size categories (`small`, `medium`, `large`).

-Each of these operations required a full loop over the dataset, resulting in three separate iterations.
-While this approach is functionally correct, it is suboptimal in terms of performance, as it performs redundant work.
+3.	**Generate the Discovery Timeline**: Iterate again to categorize exoplanets by size and group them by discovery year.

+While this approach is straightforward and functionally correct, it requires **three full passes** over the dataset.
+This results in redundant computations, which, though manageable for small datasets, can become inefficient for larger datasets.

 ### Optimized Approach
-Upon reflection, I realized that all three goals could be achieved within a single loop through the dataset.
-By combining the logic for these operations:
-- We identify orphan planets as we iterate.
-- Track the hottest star's planet dynamically by comparing temperatures.
+To improve performance, I optimized the methodology by combining all three operations into a **single iteration** through the dataset:
+- **Orphan Planets**: Check if the planet’s typeFlag is 3 and add it to a collection of orphan planets.
+- **Hottest Star’s Planet**: Dynamically track the exoplanet with the highest hostStarTempK during the iteration.
-- Incrementally build the discovery timeline for each planet with valid discovery data.
+- **Discovery Timeline**: For each planet with valid discovery data (RadiusJpt and DiscoveryYear), categorize its size (small, medium, large) and update the timeline.

+#### Key Benefits of the Optimized Approach
+- **Single Loop**: All operations are performed during a single traversal of the dataset, reducing redundant work.
-This optimized approach significantly reduces the number of iterations over the dataset while maintaining the same `O(n)` asymptotic complexity.
-However, in real-world scenarios, reducing the number of loops improves runtime efficiency and can lead to measurable performance gains, especially with larger datasets.
+- **Improved Efficiency**: Although both approaches have an **O(n)** complexity, reducing the number of loops improves runtime efficiency, especially for larger datasets.
+- **Clean Codebase**: Consolidating operations into a single loop simplifies the code, reducing potential for duplication and errors.

 ```swift
 public func processExoplanets() async throws -> ProcessedExoplanetResult {